Read more

 Nathan L. King's

 The Excellent Mind considers the importance of the intellectual virtues: the character traits of excellent thinkers.
 He explains what it means to have an excellent mind: one that is curious, careful, self-reliant, humble, honest, persevering, courageous, open, firm, and wise.
-He shows how the intellectual virtues are critical to living everyday life.
-They are deeply intertwined with moral virtues, and our intellectual character guides our actions and beliefs.
-The book is thoroughly accessible and designed for students, not just in philosophy and critical thinking classes, but across the curriculum.
+Drawing from recent literature in philosophy and psychology, he considers what these virtues are like in practice, why they are important, and how we grow in them.
+King also argues that despite their label, these virtues are not just for intellectuals: they are for everyone.
+He shows how intellectual virtues are critical to living everyday life, in areas as diverse as personal relationships, responsible citizenship, civil discourse, personal success, and education.
+Filled with vivid examples and relevant applications,

 List of contents